govau/service-manual/content/content-strategy/set-goals-measure-success/goals-objectives-kpis/dta-example.md

 2. Better - enabling agencies to create better content that meets user needs
 3. Efficient - reducing the cost of content creation

-You may want to consider these objectives for your agency’s strategy.